ranrib/forfounders.io/source/_posts/how-to-start-a-startup.md

 So you put a lot of thinking and believe that you should solve a problem in a big, growing market, where you have expertise.
 But this is still only what you think.
 Now is the time to validate it with the market.

-This part is relatively straightforward, but maybe founders struggle with it, or worse - skip it.
+This part is relatively straightforward, but most founders struggle with it, or worse - skip it.
 The bottom line is that you need to speak with many potential customers to validate that they have the problem you think they have, and maybe even what you’d like to build will solve it for them.

 Assuming you’re a B2B startup, you probably need a few dozen calls with potential customers.
 Anything goes to get in front of these customers.
 Use your connections, or reach out to high-targeted leads (such as public speakers or bloggers) via email or LinkedIn.
 Hassling a bit can be beneficial at this stage.
 Try to go beyond your network, and bring some familiar logos that the investor will quickly identify.
 If a cold lead takes the call with you, it proves that your initial messaging to the market works and sparks customer interest.
 Use “warm-cold intros”: target people you don’t know, but you know a lot about them - “Hi John, I liked your talk about microservices at the AWS conference.
 Can I ask you a question about it?”